gingerbeardman/gingerbeardman.github.io/_posts/2024/2024-02-15-barbara-nessim-at-the-ginza-art-space-1986.md

 ---

-At the end of 2023 I bought a one-in-a-million find from Japan: it's a postcard from [Barbara Nessim](/2023/11/09/early-computer-art-by-barbara-nessim/)'s residency at The Ginza Art Space, September 26 thru October 19 1986.
+At the end of 2023 I bought a one-in-a-million find from Japan: it's a postcard from [Barbara Nessim](/2023/11/09/early-computer-art-by-barbara-nessim/)'s residency at [*The Ginza Art Space*](https://gallery.shiseido.com/en/access/), September 26 thru October 19 1986.
 This residency came on the back of [her breakthrough early computer art](/2023/11/09/early-computer-art-by-barbara-nessim/) that was done on a Telidon system, a type of Teletext graphics system that displayed rudimentary vector graphics.

 The postcard artwork is not digital and is dated 6-86.
 The details on the rear are set in the Chicago typeface designed by Susan Kare for the Apple Macintosh just a couple of years prior.